jhassan12/Path-Finding-Visualizer/README.md

 To clear the grid, press 'c' on your keyboard.

-To restart the program , press 'esc' on your keyboard.
+To restart the program, press 'esc' on your keyboard.